gilesncwilliams/Hangman-Project/README.md

 ## Usage Instructions

+### How to play the game

 To play the game, ensure the current working directory is set to the location you cloned the hangman_project repository to.
 Then run the hangman_game.py script from you Command Line.

 ![Screenshot 2024-05-22 at 17 21 23](https://github.com/gilesncwilliams/hangman_project/assets/150936411/1d71f32d-4423-4362-a96e-ffb03b88d3fe)

+### List of Words

 You can create your own list of words for the computer to choose from.
 To do so simply replace the words in the word_list within the hangman_game.py code.

 ![Screenshot 2024-05-22 at 17 11 26](https://github.com/gilesncwilliams/hangman_project/assets/150936411/2c99b437-3135-4453-bfab-5f756cd6751c)

+### Number of Lives

+You can adjust the number of lives by updating the default value for the num_lives paramter in the Hangman class constructor.
 The default number of lives you start with is 5.

-You can adjust the number of lives by updating the default value for the num_lives paramter in the Hangman class constructor.

 ![Screenshot 2024-05-22 at 17 11 40](https://github.com/gilesncwilliams/hangman_project/assets/150936411/cfb9ecd5-fafe-44c1-84b3-1806d73d501a)